EXPLAINER-Is Trump's post-presidency impeachment trial constitutional? | Law-Order

 Since the Constitution makes clear that impeachment proceedings can result in disqualification from holding future office, there is a live issue for the Senate to resolve even though Trump is no longer president, those scholars argue.
 What is the argument against holding the trial now?

-Luttig has said that the text and purpose of the Constitution make clear that the Senate’s power is limited to convicting a sitting president.
-Historical texts indicate that the nation's founders saw impeachment as a way to remove officials from their jobs so they do not further harm the country, those lawyers argue.
+Luttig has said that the text and purpose of the Constitution make clear that the Senate's power is limited to convicting a sitting president.
+Historical texts indicate that the nation's founders saw impeachment as a way to remove officials from their jobs so they do not further harm the country, Luttig and Turley argue.

+Trump's lawyers made similar arguments in a pretrial brief on Monday, saying the Senate "is being asked to do something patently ridiculous: try a private citizen in a process that is designed to remove him from an office that he no longer holds."
+Is there historical precedent?

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)